 You can find our latest posts on this page.
 Click on the calendar to review postings from prior periods and remember to check back here often!

 There are many advantages to taking some time to remember the life lived, share stories and laugh about all of the memories.
 Our team can help you plan a fitting memorial service with or without the cremation urn present, at our facility or in a place of your choosing.
-To find out more about the services we offer, please call JAMES H. DELANEY & SON FUNERAL HOME at 668-1960.
-We invite you to tour our home at 48 Common Street, where we have been serving our community with compassion for more than 50 years.
+Please call JAMES H. DELANEY & SON FUNERAL HOME at 668-1960 or tour our facility at 48 Common Street, where we have been serving our community for more than 50 years.

 While adult children may be wary of discussing death with their elderly parents, they may be surprised at how open seniors are about discussing their futures.
 It is often the case that older individuals have less fear of death and approach it more openly than their younger counterparts.
 Seniors may have this more positive approach toward death because they’re more aware of their own mortality and they think about death more often, discuss it more openly, and accept it more peacefully than other age groups.
 The elderly do not consider it morbid to discuss their own passing.
 Instead, they talk about burial and funeral arrangements as a means of squarely facing the close of life and taking charge of events.